 Taktshang Monastery © Douglas J. McLaughlin

 The Taktsang Monastery is considered one of the holiest places in Bhutan.
 Located in the Paro Valley, the monastery is perched on a cliff 2,950 feet (900m) above the valley floor, a location that earned it its name, which translates to 'Hawk's Nest'.
 The monastery has been an important site for pilgrimage and meditation in Mahayana Buddhism since it was built in 1692 around a cave believed to be the birthplace of Buddhism in Bhutan.
-Tourists can reach Taktsang Monastery via a 20-minute drive from Paro, or a two-hour hike (or pony ride) from the bottom of the mountain.
+Tourists can reach Taktsang Monastery via a 20-minute drive from Paro to the base of the mountain, followed by a two-hour hike (or pony ride) to the monastery.